 ProvisionDownloadRequest message to the Operations endpoint.
 When Operations handles

-ProvisionDownloadRequest it sends back a
+ProvisionDownloadRequest it responds with a

 ProvisionDownloadResponse message.
 When the response is received by ContentManagement it publishes a

 OrderAccepted events.
 When a customer order is accepted, the CustomerRelations endpoint publishes a

 ClientBecamePreferred event.
 This event has only one subscriber, CustomerRelations itself, which will send the customer a welcome pack and a limited time offer when a customer becomes preferred.

 In implementing the above workflow various aspects are highlighted:

 Illustrates the use of the saga pattern to handle the buyer's remorse scenario.

 The request/response pattern is illustrated for the product provisioning between the ContentManagement endpoint and the Operations endpoint.

 The e-commerce endpoint is implemented as an ASP.NET application which uses SignalR to show feedback to the user.